 Banned Movies In India | By Censor, Political and Religious Parties

 4. Films with S certification are not for public screening.
-It is for the people associated with the respective theme/project.

 Films Banned For Sex/Nude/Violent Scenes